BinaryIgor/blog/posts/reducing-the-search-space.md

 ## Indexing

-<a href="https://use-the-index-luke.com/sql/anatomy">Index</a> is just a separate data structure (B-tree most often) that points to specific rows (documents) of a table (collection), and has a particular structure that makes searching fast.
+[Index](https://use-the-index-luke.com/sql/anatomy) is just a separate data structure (B-tree most often) that points to specific rows (documents) of a table (collection), and has a particular structure that makes searching fast.

 Using previous example of the account table, we had the query:
 ```